Eugenics/Sexual Sterilizations in

 board had met

-compulsory by the State of North Carolina.
-The Foundation will function
+the State of North Carolina.
+The Foundation will function as a resource

-resource to help the survivors of the N.C.
+to help the survivors of the N.C.
 Eugenics Board program.
-The
+The N.C.

 Ariyo, Oluwunmi.
 2006.
 “Making the ‘Unfit’ Individual: Analysis of the Rhetoric of the Eugenics Board of North Carolina.”
 Master’s Thesis, Department of Communication, Wake Forest University.